EBSP-Indexer/EBSP-Indexer/README.md

 - Functions/ variables containing PyQt logic and pure Qt elements uses camelCase
 - Functions/ variables that contain python code and other libraries uses snake_case

+## Download the repository

+## Update Modules

+## Bundle with pyinstaller
+auto-py-to-exe -c pyinstaller_config.json

 ## Working with Qt Designer and python tutorial
-The following describes a workflow for designing GUI elements and then add Python code to the element
+The following describes a workflow for designing GUI elements and then add Python code to the elements

 ### Qt Designer
 Design the gui component using Qt designer and save the file with an .ui extension.